 - Long warranties – 30-50 year manufacturer warranty

-Over the last 20 years, new types of metal roofing materials have hit the market that are a far cry from the corrugated “tin” barn roofs that leap to mind when thinking of metal roofing.
+Over the last 20 years, new types of metal roofing materials have hit the market that is a far cry from the corrugated “tin” barn roofs that leap to mind when thinking of metal roofing.
 They are high-tech metal roofs that are durable, fire-resistant, lightweight and look great on residential homes.
-In fact metal roofs can now look like common roofing types such as:
+In fact, metal roofs can now look like common roofing types such as:

 Now you can get a new roof that can match your house, neighborhood or commercial building with a roof that is lightweight, low maintenance, long-lasting, energy efficient, eco-friendly, and can withstand severe weather conditions.